fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 The images should be registered with a 'type', e.g. `--secret-init-containers foosecrets=fiaas/some-foo-image:latest`, and this can then be used by applications by specifying `extensions.secrets.foosecrets` in their configuration.

-Any environment variables specified as `extensions.secrets.foosecrets.paramters` will be available, and any annotations specified as `extensions.secrets.foosecrets.parameters` will be added to the pod.
+Any environment variables specified as `extensions.secrets.foosecrets.parameters` will be available, and any annotations specified as `extensions.secrets.foosecrets.parameters` will be added to the pod.

 Using the special value 'default' for the 'type' will mean the image will be attached when an application doesn't